-Prior to 2018, two other types of employers could also qualify for an accommodation from the law: non-profit religious organizations and, after the Supreme Court's 2014 ruling in Burwell v.
-Hobby Lobby Stores, Inc., "closelyheld" for-profit organizations.
-In Hobby Lobby, the Court held the HHS "contraception mandate" requiring employers to provide their female employees with no-cost access to contraception, violated the Religious Freedom Restoration Act as applied to closely-held corporations.
-Hobby Lobby, a family-owned corporation, objected on religious grounds to two forms of the morning-after pill and two forms of IUDs.
+corporation, objected on religious grounds to two forms of the morning-after pill and two forms of IUDs.
 The company's owners believed that life begins at conception, and that any form of contraception that blocks a fertilized egg from implanting in the uterus is tantamount to abortion, which they considered murder.
-Under Hobby Lobby, if non-profit religious grounds, they did not have to contract, arrange, pay, or refer a person for contraception services coverage.
+Under Hobby Lobby, if non-profit religious or closely-held organizations objected to the use of contraception on religious grounds, they did not have to contract, arrange, pay, or refer a person for contraception services coverage.